 - Craft an exceptional personal statement: Your personal statement is your opportunity to speak to who you are as a person and a doctor.
 Compelling personal statements will connect with decision-makers during the match process.

-- Participate in student organizations: Extracurricular activities are another way you edge out your competition.
+- Participate in student organizations: Extracurricular activities are another way to edge out your competition.
 Serving as a leader in a student organization demonstrates leadership skills, a factor 63% of residency program directors like to see in their applicants.

 - Pursue a dual degree: The AAMC recommends a few different dual degrees for medical students.
 Pursuing a dual degree can not only help your likelihood of matching, but it can also give you a backup plan if your lifestyle or priorities change throughout your medical education.